AndreaCossio/devops/ansible/README.md

 # Ansible playbooks

-This guide will demonstrate how to set up Ansible and describe some useful playbooks
+This guide will demonstrate how to set up Ansible.

-At first, the VMs will be independent of each other, and the plan is to subsequently set up a Kubernetes cluster to experiment with it.

 ## Ansible installation